 It’s official: scientists have figured out the secrets for how to study effectively for exams.

 Or at least, a darn sight more effectively than you’d be doing without using these strategies.
-Put them to work for you, and you can look forward to:
+Read on, and discover how you too can::

-- Studying smarter, not harder: getting more done in less time
+- Study smarter, not harder: get more done in less time

-- Learning faster and remembering more with the science of memory
+- Learn faster and remember more with the science of memory

-- Taking control of your to-do list, and building the routines and focus that let you Get Stuff Done on your terms
+- Take control of your to-do list, and build the routines and focus that let you Get Stuff Done on your terms

-- And so watching your grades go up, without the need to work all hours of the day or night
+- And so watch your grades go up, without the need to work all hours of the day or night

 BTW – if you’re thinking “aargh, there are THIRTY-SEVEN things I need to do right – that’s loads!!”
 Then don’t worry.
 You don’t need them all to succeed.
 Some are solutions to problems that you might not even have.
 And some give you options – there are different routes to studying effectively, some will be better suited to you than others.
 You don’t need to do them all at once: experiment, and choose your favourites.